Soli Deo Gloria

 Christopher Webb

 Christopher Webb is the Logic and Rhetoric School Principal at Regents.
-For the past five years Mr. Webb taught a variety of humanities courses at the Logic and Rhetoric school, particularly focusing on history.
-He holds a Bachelor of Science in Criminal Justice from Virginia Commonwealth University.
+Mr. Webb taught a variety of humanities courses within the Logic and Rhetoric School before becoming principal in 2021.
+In addition to his duties as principal, he currently leads the senior thesis program and the leadership development program.
+Mr. Webb holds a Bachelor of Science in Criminal Justice from Virginia Commonwealth University, and he also earned a Master Certification in classical Christian education from The Association of Classical and Christian Schools (ACCS).
 Prior to joining Regents, Mr. Webb completed a campus ministry internship with Chi Alpha Christian Fellowship at the University of Virginia, receiving extensive experience in theological training, personal development, and other critical campus ministry skills.
 Mr. Webb is originally from Charlottesville and comes from a family of educators.
-As of the fall, Christopher is also a published author, cowriting Justice Reframed: How the Cross Confronts Our Pursuit of Justice, with his mother, Tina Webb, along with Signs Along the Road: A Thirty Day Devotional and Journal.
-He enjoys reading, all things sports, and spending time with friends and family.
+Mr. Webb is also a published author, cowriting Justice Reframed: How the Cross Confronts Our Pursuit of Justice, with his mother, Tina Webb, along with Signs Along the Road: A Thirty Day Devotional and Journal.
+He is the Head Varsity Girls Basketball Coach at Regents.
+In his spare time, Mr. Webb enjoys reading, all things sports, and spending time with friends and family.

 Community Login